What is Gen Con?

 Attendees may change their method of shipment at any time through their Gen Con account.
 However, all shipping changes must be made before the close of Pre-Registration.
 Simply log into your account, and from the drop-down menu in the upper right corner, choose “My Packets”.
 There you should see your default shipping method (which was chosen at the time of your first purchase for this year).
 Click the “Change” link in order to change your shipping method.

-If you choose a less expensive method (i.e. downgrading from FedEx to USPS or Will Call), the difference will be refunded to your system credit, which can be used to purchase a badge or event tickets.
-If you choose a more expensive method (i.e. upgrading from will Call to USPS or FedEx), the system will charge the last credit card used to make a purchase through your account.
+If you choose a less expensive method (i.e. downgrading from USPS Priority Mail to Will Call), the difference will be refunded to your system credit, which can be used to purchase a badge or event tickets.
+If you choose a more expensive method (i.e. upgrading from Will Call to USPS Priority Mail), the system will charge the last credit card used to make a purchase through your account.

 Remember: All shipping and address changes must be completed before the close of Pre-Registration.
 Check out the Registration page for specific dates.